MKrause92/portfolio/README.md

-I have been interested in data analysis for a little over a decade.
+I have been interested in data analysis for a little over ten years.
 Over the past decade, I have worked in finance as a financial analyst and senior financial analyst.
 After so much time learning finance and exploring a career that proved immensely educational, I decided to expand on my technical skill set to help elevate my career.

 Data analytics is interesting to me because it encapsulates so much more than just money.